 Headquartered in Dallas, Cardinal Midstream provides oil and gas producers with a complete array of midstream services including natural gas gathering, transportation, processing and treating.
-Cardinal’s growth strategy centers on building a full-service midstream business through acquisition and grassroots development projects.
+Cardinal’s growth strategy centered on building a full-service midstream business through acquisition and grassroots development projects.
 The company was founded in 2008 by Mack Lawrence, Jim Bryant, Doug Dormer and Marc Lyons.

 On December 20, 2012, Atlas Pipeline Partners (NYSE: APL) completed the acquisition of substantially all of Cardinal Midstream's assets for $600 million.
 These assets include three operated cryogenic processing plants located in the Arkoma region of Oklahoma’s Woodford Shale totaling 220 million cubic feet per day in processing capacity, approximately 66 miles of gathering pipelines, treating and compression facilities, and a natural gas contract treating business.
-Cardinal’s management team is currently assesing opportunities for the continued pursuit of midstream development in unconventional resource plays across North America.
+Cardinal’s management team is currently assessing opportunities for the continued pursuit of midstream development in unconventional resource plays across North America.

 Rangeland Energy, December 2012